Diwanshi-3/INBOX-INTEL/README.md

 Machine Learning Enthusiast 🚀

 ## ⭐ Future Improvements
-- Deep Learning (LSTM / Transformers)
-- Better dataset expansion
+Deep Learning models (LSTM / BERT / Transformers) Better dataset expansion
-- Gmail API integration
+Gmail API automation enhancements
-- Cloud deployment
+Cloud deployment (Streamlit / AWS / Azure / GCP)
+Advanced phishing & malware detection

 ## 📜 License
+This project is developed for academic and learning purposes.
-This project is open-source and free to use.
+It is open-source and free to use with proper credit.